telerik/blazor-docs/knowledge-base/radiogroup-bind-to-enum.md

 </table>

 ## Description

-Is there a way to bind the Data source for a Blazor UI RadioGroup to an Enum?
+Is there a way to bind the data source for a Blazor UI RadioGroup to an enum?

 ## Solution
 You need to prepare a list of all the available